florisoft/User.Manuals/FLORISHOP ADDONS/Florishop Addon Mobile Photo (M131)/M131 - Manual webshop add on Mobile Photo EN.md

 Other providers can also be supported in consultation.

-**Florishop Sales**
+**FloriShop Sales**
-The Florishop addon Sales offers the account manager the opportunity to work with the shop in collaboration with the customer.
+The FloriShop add-on Sales offers the account manager the opportunity to work with the shop in collaboration with the customer.
 Functionality that was previously only available in Florisoft will now also be made available via the shop.
 This brings the following benefits:

--   The Florishop Sales functionality is much more accessible through the shop. (at home, on the road, at the office, device independent, no remote desktop required)
+-   The FloriShop Sales functionality is much more accessible through the shop. (at home, on the road, at the office, device independent, no remote desktop required)